leonardinius/leonardinius.github.io/_drafts/2013-12-09-play-draft-title.md

-  With a little help of `play new app-name`, `play debug run` and `play dist` commands (see [Play Console documentation] [2] for more) you are able to create new project skeleton, run application in debug mode or prepare standalone deployment artifact ...
+  With a little help of `play new app-name`, `play debug run` and `play dist` commands (see [Play Console documentation] [2] for more) you are able to create new project skeleton, run application in debug mode or prepare standalone deployment artifacts...

   For those of you who actually like their IDEs to do most of their job, there are good news for you - Play comes with decent modern [IDE support] [11].
 I would not vouch for all the IDEs listed there (Eclipse, IntelliJ Idea,